DuroCodes/Suta/README.md

 ## **Features:**

-- ⚙️ Customizable Ticket System.
+- ⚙️ Customizable ticket system.
 - ✅ Easy to use, easy to learn.

 ## **Frameworks/Languages Used:**